tamara-glazer/twitter-mobility-predictor/README.md

 3. Run baseline models (logistic regression and random forests) for predicting mobility grades *without* textual Twitter data.

-4. Produce a neural network using the Python package Keras for predicting mobility using tweets and .
+4. Produce a neural network using TensorFlow's high-level API for deep learning, Keras, to predict mobility using our scraped Twitter data.
 The network architecture has the following traits:
 - One hidden layer
 - ReLU activation
 - Binary cross-entropy loss